about uscontactcall us free on 0800 612 9578

 Can I re-mortgage at home to buy a property in Spain?

 Yes, you can, as long as there is sufficient equity in your property at home.
 This is a very popular way of financing a property in Spain.
 A property is re-financed at home to cover 30% of the costs, and then a 70% mortgage is taken in Spain to cover the balance.
+Or alternatively, some buyers use a combination of cash and a re-mortgage of an existing property in their home country.

 Is it possible to obtain 100% finance on my Spanish property?